zvasdfg/Velocity-Bug-and-Automation-Challenge/README.md

-# Velocity Automation Framework
+# Paylocity Automation Framework

 ## 📌 Overview

-Velocity Automation Framework is a **Python-based test automation framework** designed to validate both **UI and API layers** using best practices in test architecture.
+Paylocity Automation Framework is a **Python-based test automation framework** designed to validate both **UI and API layers** using best practices in test architecture.

 The framework follows: